openplanet-nl/nadeoapi-docs/docs/live/leaderboards/player-records.md

 If a `mapUid` is duplicated, the response will show duplicate results.

 If a `groupUid` or `mapUid` is invalid, the response will omit that requested map.

-If more than 50 records are requested, only the first 50 will be returned.